Sylixe/Open-FE/README.md

 Open FE is lua script designed for using, listing, archiving, and publicize lua script, efficiently.

-It's distributed under the GNU General Public License v2 (or any later version) - see the accompanying [LICENSE](https://github.com/Sylixe/Open-FE/blob/main/LICENSE) file for more details.
+It's distributed under the GNU General Public License v2 - see the accompanying [LICENSE](https://github.com/Sylixe/Open-FE/blob/main/LICENSE) file for more details.

 ## Usage